VicentiuBacioiu/angular-ssr-example/README.md

 # Angular Server Side Rendering Example

-This project has two components, and exemplifies Server Side Rendering with routing.
+This project has two components, and exemplifies Server Side Rendering with routing using Angular Universal.

 ## Development server